wulffern/aic2026/lectures/l00_refresher.md

 # Diffusion current

-A difference in charge density will give rise to a diffusion current, and the current density is
+A difference in charge density will give rise to a diffusion current.
+The current density is

 $$ J = -q D_n \frac{d \rho}{dx}$$